 - Remove chicken bones from stock.

-- Reduce heat to low.
+- Reduce the heat to low.
 Add chicken and stir well.

 - Add lime juice and basil.